Module 3 of 10

 You don't need more than this to start.
 As you use Claude Code more, you'll naturally discover preferences you want to add.
 The file grows with you.

-Where to put it
+Where it lives

-Mac/Linux: ~/.claude/CLAUDE.md Windows: C:\Users\YourName\.claude\CLAUDE.md
+Personal preferences (all projects): Mac/Linux: ~/.claude/CLAUDE.md Windows: C:\Users\YourName\.claude\CLAUDE.md

 Why this matters for tokens